postkevone/l4t-config/README.md

 ## Automatic login

 Change the `Login` keyring password to a blank password and enable automatic login from `Settings`>`User`.

-## Run the L4T Megascript and install the XFCE desktop environment

-After the installation has finished log out and select XFCE from the gear button located at the bottom-right corner of the login screen.

 ## Sleep button